tgs/pkg-deps/README.md

 `pkg_deps` is a tool to examine dependency information about installed Python packages, and render it in a variety of ways.
 Various checks can also be run.
-As of version 0.4, the output formats include:
+As of version 0.5, the output formats include:

 * dot, for rendering with GraphViz,
 * human-readable text output, and
-* JSON, for further processing with automated tools (including re-loading and combining dependency graphs by this tool, soon!)
+* JSON, for further processing with automated tools (including re-loading and combining dependency graphs by this tool!)

-The checks it can run include (again, as of 0.4):
+The checks it can run include (again, as of 0.5):

 * finding dependency loops,
 * finding outdated packages,